The legal framework of administrative detention of third-country nationals in Spain is set out by the Immigration Law.

 - When a notification for expulsion has been issued and the non-national fails to depart from the country within the prescribed time limit.[3]

-The Jesuit Refugee Service also underlined, in its 2022 Annual Report on the situation of CIEs, several elements which need to be significantly improved to ensure adequate conditions and guarantee the rights of detainees.
-Issues reported included the challenges experienced in reporting and investigating cases of aggression and mistreatment by the police, shortcomings in relation to medical assistance and obstacles for NGOs to visit inmates.[5]
+The Jesuit Refugee Service also continued to underline, in its 2023 Annual Report on the situation of CIEs, several elements which need to be significantly improved to ensure adequate conditions and guarantee the rights of detainees.
+Issues reported continued to include the challenges experienced in reporting and investigating cases of aggression and mistreatment by the police, shortcomings in relation to medical assistance and obstacles for NGOs to visit inmates.[4]

 Asylum seekers are not detained during the Dublin procedure.
 It should be recalled that Spain initiates very few Dublin procedures (see Dublin).